Roger-Takeshita/MithrilJS/README.md

 [Go Back to Contents](#table-of-contents)

+Components and virtual DOM nodes can have lifecycle methods, also known as hooks, which are called at various points during the lifetime of a DOM element.

 `Components` can have the same **lifecycle methods** as virtual DOM nodes.
 Note that `vnode` is passed as an argument to each lifecycle method, as well as to view (with the previous `vnode` passed additionally to `onbeforeupdate`):
+All lifecyle methods receive the `vnode` as their first arguments, and have their **this** keyword bound to `vnode.state`.
+Lifecycle methods are only called as a side effect of a `m.render()` call. **They are not called if the DOM is modified outside of Mithril**.

 - Components are a mechanism to encapsulate parts of a view to make code easier to organize and/or reuse.
 - Any **JavaScript object** that has a `view method` is a Mithril component.
 Components can be consumed via the `m()` utility: